microsoft/nni/docs/Trials.md

 ### Output

-NNI will re-direct the stdout and stderr of the trial code to two corresponding files and display them in WebUI.
+NNI shows each trial's stdout and stderr in the log region of Webui

 ### Advance APIs